 The Saint Francis Community Health Care (SFCHC) Foundation intends to award grants to fund new programs or the continuation or expansion of existing programs that address one or more of the issues raised above.
 For existing programs, grants would be awarded in order to extend services to a greater number of beneficiaries and not to supplant other ongoing funding sources.

 Applications will be judged by the SFCHC Board of Directors on the basis of:

 - The program’s ability to address one or more of the needs outlined above

 - The importance of the particular problem being addressed and the number of people who will be served

 - The qualifications of the organization(s) sponsoring and implementing the program

 - Collaboration between the program and other community resources

 The degree to which the program can provide linguistically and culturally appropriate services

-In 2013, the Foundation awarded and distributed grants totaling around $150,000.
-The 2013 recipients included : Abby's House, Adopt-A-Student, Audio Journal, Catholic Charities, Dismas House, Family Health Center, Friendly House, Genesis Club, Greenwood Street Medical, Jewish Family Services, Little Franciscans of Mary, Marie Anne Center, Massachusetts Association of the Blind, Nativity School, Nazareth Home, Pernet Family Health, Presentation Health Care, Saint Francis Home (ADH Center), Saint John's Church/Ascension, Saint Stephen's Grammar School, and Veterans Inc.
+In 2014, the Foundation awarded and distributed grants in excess of $150,000.
+The 2014 recipients included : Abby's House, Casa Project, Catholic Charities, Dismas House, Family Health Center, Friendly House, Genesis Club, Girls Inc., Greenwood Street Medical, Jewish Family Services, Little Franciscans of Mary, Marie Anne Center, McAuley Nazareth, Pathways For Change, Pernet Family Health, Presentation Health Center, Saint John's Church/Ascension, Worcester State University, and Veterans Inc.